 A dose from an antihistamine nasal spray such as azelastine can rapidly ease itching, sneezing and watering (within 15 minutes or so).
 It may not be so good at easing congestion.
 Antihistamines work by blocking the action of histamine.
 This is one of the chemicals involved in allergy reactions.
 A spray can be used as required if you have mild symptoms.
 It can also be taken regularly to keep symptoms away.

 Antihistamines taken by mouth (tablets or liquids) are an alternative.
 They ease most of the symptoms but may not be so good at relieving a blocked nose (nasal congestion).
 Antihistamines taken by mouth are good if you have eye symptoms as well as nose symptoms.
 They are also usually given to small children instead of a nasal spray.
 A dose usually works within an hour.
 Therefore, one can be taken as required if symptoms are mild, or come and go.
 One can also be taken regularly if symptoms occur each day.

-There are several brands of antihistamines that you can buy at pharmacies or get on prescription.
-Older brands such as chlorphenamine work well but make some people drowsy, so they should not be taken if you are driving or operating machinery.
+There are several types of antihistamines that you can buy at pharmacies or obtain on prescription.
+Older types such as chlorphenamine work well but make some people drowsy, so they should not be taken if you are driving, or if you are operating machinery.
 There are several newer ones that cause less drowsiness such as acrivastine and bilastine.
 Ask your pharmacist for advice.

 If you are pregnant or breast-feeding, it is advised to try to avoid antihistamines if possible.
 Treatment with a steroid nasal spray is usually tried first (see below).
 An antihistamine may sometimes be used if your symptoms are not controlled.
 Discuss with your doctor or pharmacist if you are pregnant or breast-feeding and have rhinitis.